Mel-A-M/adb-converged-db/soda/soda.md

 ## Introduction

-In this lab you will be introduced to using the Oracle SODA APIs for Python.
+In this lab you will be introduced to using the **Oracle SODA APIs for Python**.
 But you should be aware that SODA is also available for Java, REST, C and Node.js.

 ## Objectives

 ### About Oracle SODA

-So what is exactly is **SODA**?
+So what is exactly **SODA**?
 It is best described as follows (taken from the Oracle documentation):

   “Simple Oracle Document Access (SODA) is a set of NoSQL-style APIs that let you create and store collections of documents (in particular JSON) in Oracle Database, retrieve them, and query them, without needing to know Structured Query Language (SQL) or how the documents are stored in the database.”